Purpose: Suggest criteria for selecting candidates. Keep track of major decisions and alignment with the non-partisan political platform.

 Oversight of County Boards and Commissions

-- Were annual reports published?
+- Were annual reports of accomplishments published?